cyclus/cyclus.github.com/source/module/cycpp.rst

 Abusing the Cyclus Preprocessor
 ==================================
-Now that you know how to use |cycpp|, it is useful to know about some of it more advanced features and how they can be leveraged.
+Now that you know how to use |cycpp|, it is useful to know about some of the more advanced features and how they can be leveraged.

 Scope and Annotations
 -------------------------
-Furthermore, since these are Python expressions, we have wired it up so that the scope of these dicts matches that of the class they are declared within.
-This let's users do neat things like the following:
+Annotations dictionaries retain the C++ scope that they are defined in even though they are written in Python.
+This allows state variables to refer to the annotations for previously declared state variables.
+Since the scope is retained, this allows annotations to refer to each other across agent/class and namespace boundaries.

+Because the annotations are dictionaries, the scoping is performed with the Python scoping operator (``.``) rather than the C++ scoping operator (``::``).
+For example, consider the case where we have a ``Spy`` class that lives in the ``mi6`` namespace.
+Also in the namespace is the spy's ``Friend``.
+Furthermore, somewhere out in global scope lives the Spy's arch-nemisis class ``Enemy``.

+The first rule of scoping is that two state variables on the same class share the smae scope.
+Thus they can directly refer to each other.

 .. code-block:: c++

     namespace mi6 {
     class Spy {
       #pragma cyclus var {"default": 7}
       int id;